mpram/Azure-Defender-for-IoT/Before HOL/Microsoft Defender for IoT BHOL.md

    ![SA container](./images/ActB-T05-sa-create-container.png 'Add Container to Storage Account')

+-->

-1. Login to the Windows Virtual Machine you created earlier with RDP.
-In the search box on the desktop enter **Microsoft Storage Explorer**.
+1. On the Windows Virtual Machine you created earlier, in the search box on the desktop enter **Microsoft Azure Storage Explorer** if you don't have the Azure Storage Explorer already open.

    ![SA](./images/ActB-T05-storage-explorer.png 'Find Azure Storage Explorer')

-1. You will be prompt to login, use the personal email you are using to set up your Azure Pass for this training.

-1. Once you are login, go to the connect icon on the left bar, then select **Storage account or service**.
+1. Go to the connect icon on the left bar, and select **Storage account or service**.

    ![SAResource](./images/ActB-T05-connect-to-sa.png 'Select Azure Storage Explorer Resource')